-As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
+Prospective students are encouraged to review this catalog prior to signing an enrollment agreement.
+Students are also encouraged to review the School Performance Fact Sheet, which must be provided to students prior to signing an enrollment agreement.

 Applicants must submit the following to be considered for admission: